Magda Szabó: Writing career

 Szabó began her writing career as a poet and in 1947 she published her first book of poetry, Bárány ("Lamb"), which was followed by Vissza az emberig ("Back to the Human") in 1949.
-In 1949 she was awarded the Baumgarten Prize, which was immediately withdrawn when Szabó was labeled an enemy to the Communist Party.
+In 1949 she was awarded the Baumgarten Prize, which was immediately withdrawn when Szabó was labelled an enemy to the Communist Party.
 She was dismissed from the Ministry in the same year.
 The Stalinist era from 1949 to 1956 censored any literature, such as Szabó's work, that did not conform to socialist realism.
 Since her husband was also censored by the communist regime, she was forced to teach in a Calvinist girls' school until 1959.

 She wrote her first novel, Freskó ("Fresco") during these years, and it was published in 1958.
 The novel tells the story of a puritan family coming together for a funeral, and examines questions of hypocrisy and Hungarian history.
-In the same year, she published another book of poetry, Bárány Boldizsár ("Lawrence the Lamb"), and a novel for younger female readers, Mondják meg Zsófikának (translated into English as "Tell Sally ...").
+In the same year, she published another book of poetry, Bárány Boldizsár (" Balthazar the Lamb"), and a novel for younger female readers, Mondják meg Zsófikának (translated into English as "Tell Sophie ...").

-Az őz ("The Fawn"), published in 1959, is a novel centered around an actress and her struggle to overcome a difficult, impoverished childhood.
+Az őz ("The Fawn"), published in 1959, is a novel centred around an actress and her struggle to overcome a difficult, impoverished childhood.
 In this novel, Szabó effectively portrays the psychological, internal world of the modern woman.
 In 1961 and 1962, Szabó published two more novels for young women, Álarcosbál ("Masked Ball") and Születésnap ("Birthday") respectively.
 Pilátus ("Iza's Ballad"), the story of a female doctor and her relationship with her mother, was published in 1963.
 Tündér Lala ("Lara the Fairy"), her 1965 novel, is one of the most popular novels for children written in Hungarian.
 In 1969, she published Katalin utca ("Katalin Street"), a realistic depiction of post-World War II life.
 Her most widely read novel Abigél ("Abigail", 1970) is an adventure story about a young girl living in a Calvinist girls-only school in eastern Hungary during World War II.
 The novel's success resulted in a TV series, produced in 1978; the novel was also adapted into a musical that premiered in March 2008.
 In 1971, Szabó began a series of autobiographical works, which depict her family history.
 The first of this series is the short novel, Ókút ("The Ancient Well"), followed by Régimódi történet ("Old-Fashioned Story").
 In 2002, Szabó continued this autobiographical series with Für Elise, a recollection of the author's life from 1917 to 1935.
 Today, this is one of her most popular works in Hungarian.